IBCHgenomic/rdiffer/README.md

 ```
 Rscript --vanilla rdiffer.R -f ./sample-files/samplefile.matrix -o annotatedgenes.txt
+Rscript --vanilla rdiffer.R -f ./sample-files/DEmatrix.DE_results -o annotatedgenes.txt
 ```

+- it will generate two files one with the output name which the user has specified and that will have both the ENSEMBL and the genename and the other without names with only the annotated genenames.
 - Acknowledgements: MOSAIC platform, developed as part of the ECBiG-MOSAIC project (POIR.04.02.00-00-D017/20), co-financed by the European Regional Development Fund (ERDF) under the Smart Growth Operational Programme 2014-2020, Measure 4.2 for the development of modern research infrastructure in the science sector.
 - Project PI and Informal queries: Prof. Luiza Handschuh: luizahan@ibch.poznan.pl.
 - Code related queries: Dr. Gaurav Sablok: gsablok@ibch.poznan.pl.